Nandivaleamol/otp-validation-api/README.md

 Springboot MVC Web Application

 # Introduction
-his is a Java Spring Boot MVC application that uses a MySQL database and several Spring libraries, including Spring Boot, Spring Data JPA, Lombok, and Spring Security.
+This is a Java Spring Boot MVC application that uses a MySQL database and several Spring libraries, including Spring Boot, Spring Data JPA, Lombok, and Spring Security.
 The application includes three REST APIs that can be accessed through a Thymeleaf template engine-based HTML page.
 The three APIs are used to send an OTP, validate an OTP, and manage user profiles.